edwindj/rvee/README.md

 ## Overview

-There are the following possible routes for creating an R extension with `v` code:
+Possible routes for creating an R extension with `v` code are:

-1. Transpiling `V` code to `C` code and use it as a normal C extension.
+1. Transpiling `V` code to `C` code and use it as a normal `C` extension.
-2. Using the `v` compiler to build a shared library linked to the R shared library
+2. Using the `v` compiler to build a shared library linked to the R shared library.

 Both options have their benefits and draw backs: